isgenderovasebine94/isgenderovasebine94/README.md

 ## 🧠 About Me

 - 🎓 Bachelor's degree in Geophysics Engineering from Baku State University (2013–2017)
-- 💻 Full Stack Developer trained at Vision Academy (2025–2026)
+- 💻 Full Stack Development trained at Vision Academy (2025–2026)
 - ⚙️ Experienced with both backend and frontend technologies
 - 🔧 Skilled in building RESTful APIs and database-driven applications
 - 🗄️ Worked with MSSQL, MySQL, PostgreSQL, and MongoDB